 Specimen templates are available here

-Typically, most students leave their revision until a few weeks (best case scenario) or days/hours (worst case scenario) before the examinations and assessments.
+On occasion some students leave their revision until a few weeks (best case scenario) or days/hours (worst case scenario) before the examinations and assessments.
 This presents a problem.
 Our short term memory is designed to be just that and has limited capacity.
 Students find themselves unable to retain the information, they become stressed and often give up, convincing themselves they are no good at revising or that they “can’t do subject ‘x’ ”.

 As part of home learning, students should be revising what they have been taught recently but also content they were taught previously.